 Thinking of volunteering?
 We need you!

-We have opportunities within many areas of our organization for you to help.
+We have opportunities within many areas of our organization for you to jump in.
 Some of these include, but are not limited to, accounting, transport scheduling, help desk representatives, social media squad, oversight and maintenance of our adoptable animals, marketing team, events specialist, research projects of varying kinds, etc., etc.

 Then, at our physical location in Milton (the “Paw Pad”) – the needs are endless – from general cleaning/maintenance, general kitten care, laundry, running errands, coming to help on a moment’s notice to transport kitties in need - and more.